Broken Hill (film)

-Broken Hill is a 2009 drama film directed and written by Dagen Merrill, and stars Luke Arnold, Alexa Vega, and, in a supporting role, Timothy Hutton.
+Broken Hill is a 2009 American-Australian drama film.
+It is directed and written by Dagen Merrill, and stars Luke Arnold, Alexa Vega, and, in a supporting role, Timothy Hutton.

 Synopsis

-Tommy (Arnold), a gifted teenage composer, dreams of being accepted into the famous Sydney Conservatorium of Music.
+Tommy, a gifted teenage composer, dreams of being accepted into the famous Sydney Conservatorium of Music.
 Unfortunately, a good band is hard to find in the middle of the Australian Outback—until an incident involving flying watermelons leads him to a group of talented prison inmates.

-He meets Kat (Vega), his love interest, as part of the story.
+He meets Kat, his love interest, as part of the story.